ShameekConyers/siclib_main/readme.md

 - siclibcpp is the namespace for the C++ inferface
 - siclibrs is the namespace for the Rust interface
+- siclibhs is the namespace for the Haskell interface
+- siclibc is the namespace for the C interface (not first class)

 ## Installation